HL7/US-Core/input/pagecontent/conformance-expectations.md

 ##### Defined Pattern Elements

-The StructureDefinitions define the US Core Profiles and the [ElementDefinition.pattern[x]] which is used almost exclusively for the CodeableConcept and Coding  datatypes.
-It specifies "a value that the value in the instance **SHALL** follow - that is, any value in the pattern must be found in the instance.
-Other additional values may be found too.
-This is effectively constraint by example."
+The StructureDefinitions define the US Core Profiles and the [ElementDefinition.pattern] which is used almost exclusively for the CodeableConcept and Coding  datatypes.
 If the element is marked as must support and defined by a pattern then the pattern defines the elements *and* element values that the server **SHALL** be capable of providing.

 For example the [US Core DiagnosticReport Profile for Laboratory Results Reporting] category element is defined with a pattern requiring fixed values in `DiagnosticReport.category.coding.system`  and `DiagnosticReport.category.coding.code` for a Coding element.
 When claiming conformance to this profile: